 The right kite bridle can make a lot of difference to how a single-line kite flies.
 This doesn't apply to single-liners with keels, such as most Deltas, Parafoils and Flowforms.
 With a few exceptions, these types are designed for a certain wind range and can't be adjusted.

-A few things can be learned about bridles from looking at various kites in the MBK Series.
+A few things can be learned about bridles from looking at various MBK kite designs.

-From the tiny 1-Skewer ones right up to the substantial-sized Dowel kites.
+From the tiny 1-Skewer ones right up to the absolutely huge Multi-Dowel kites.

-One of the ads up there on the right refers to these Dowel designs.
-Down below, I've gone through some bridle examples from these proven kites, starting from 1 leg and working up to 4 legs.
-A 5 leg kite bridle also gets a mention, although not so much from personal experience like the others.
+Down below, I've gone through some bridle examples from these proven kites, starting from 1 leg and working up to 5 legs.

 In all the photos, a yellow dot represents a bridle line attachment point.
 Each photo corresponds to the kite highlighted in bold type, closest to it in the text.

 I guess this is only really a bridle if you attach a single short line to somewhere on the kite.
 Terminated with a large knot so you can attach a separate flying line!
 Otherwise, if the flying line is just directly tied to a spar, it's really a 0 leg kite bridle, don't you think?
 That's what the MBK Tiny Tots Diamond uses, for the utmost simplicity.
 Just tie the flying line on, and leave it like that for the life of the kite!